A Dog Bite or Animal Attack on a Child or Children

 Preventing a Dog Bite From Happening Again to a Child

-But sometimes, the dog will will be a long leash (or no restraint) and without provocation, it will attack a child walking on the sidewalk, like the what happened in the Dormont PA area of Pittsburgh this year.
+But sometimes the victim is simply in the wrong place at the wrong time.
+Often, a dog on a long leash (or no restraint) and without provocation, will attack a child walking on the sidewalk, like what happened in the Dormont PA area of Pittsburgh.
 Often there is no reason for the attack that can be determined, per Children’s Hospital of Pittsburgh.

 Dogs Owned by People You Know: Special Considerations